[ View menu ]

 I mentioned in the first part that my calculations started from reaching the halfway point with an official time below 1:50 and, despite failing to catch the 1:50 half marathon pacemakers, I managed to do so, having almost half a minute in hand at that point.
 That was very little, but it gave me a chance, if I managed to really stick to the plan from then on.
 And that plan required 5:30 per kilometer until 25 km, then averaging six minutes per kilometer for the next ten kilometers, most preferably staying under that time for the first five in order to be able to go over six minutes by a similar total time for the following five, then averaging 6:30 per kilometer for kilometers 36 to 40, and then seven minutes per kilometer for 41 and 42, which would have left me with a minute and a half, or close to two minutes if I also added what I had gained before reaching the halfway point, for that final portion.

-I also already mentioned in the first part a few times obtained in the later part of the race, but now I’ll go through things chronologically and in more detail, starting from the fact that, while the number of runners obviously dropped drastically at the halfway point, when the half marathon runners finished their race, the fact that I was focused on staying ahead of those pacemakers until 22 km and then ate that bar, stayed right behind those pacemakers for a little while longer and worked through the numbers and possible strategies, meant that I only really noticed it after turning off Unirii Boulevard, past the National Library, when those pretty empty first couple of hundred meters also made it all too obvious, and quite disheartening, since I found myself without targets to chase… And without people to stay behind, and staying behind others as much as possible was an important part of my strategy, and I tried to do it whenever possible, to use them to reduce air resistance and get whatever advantage I could, especially when I was running against the wind.
+I also already mentioned in the first part a few times obtained in the later part of the race, but now I’ll go through things chronologically and in more detail, starting from the fact that, while the number of runners obviously dropped drastically at the halfway point, when the half marathon runners finished their race, the fact that I was focused on staying ahead of the 3:45 pacemakers until 22 km and then ate that bar, stayed right behind those pacemakers for a little while longer and worked through the numbers and possible strategies, meant that I only really noticed it after turning off Unirii Boulevard, past the National Library, when those pretty empty first couple of hundred meters also made it all too obvious, and quite disheartening, since I found myself without targets to chase… And without people to stay behind, and staying behind others as much as possible was an important part of my strategy, and I tried to do it whenever possible, to use them to reduce air resistance and get whatever advantage I could, especially when I was running against the wind.
 And this likely made quite a difference because, while the wind was fortunately not that bad, it turned during the run, so I ran against it more than I had to in previous years.

 Either way, I was pleased to see that I reached 25 km 21:59 after passing the halfway point, so while that actually meant an average of a little more than 5:30 per kilometer, the halfway point being at just about 21.1 km, it was nevertheless on target.
 But, while the plan allowed me to get slower after that point, it couldn’t be by much, any gains compared to six minutes per kilometer until 30 km being what I was going to be able to afford to lose compared to that same target until 35 km.
 And just after 25 km there was a refreshment point and then I was once again running against the wind, plus that I was starting to feel myself tiring, so being careful with my strategy and taking advantage of any chance to stay behind another runner was even more important.
 And, speaking of that, there was a somewhat funny moment on that part of the route, well before it turned, when I had spent a little time behind another runner and then passed two others just when one was telling the other that during the race that she had been telling him about you’re not allowed to take it easier by staying behind another.